maxdup/pd_snowville/README.md

 # Sawmill

 A player destruction map for Team Fortress 2.
-Made by Exactol, Vel0city and Fubar
+Made Maxime "Mimas Torres" Dupuis, Zach "Exactol" Matuson, Vel0city and Joe "Fr0z3nR" Radak

 ## The root folder
 - **files.txt** is meant to be used with bspzip.exe for the packaging of assets.